Grisou13/mawie/docs/readme.md

 It was made easy for anybody with some minimum of python, and qt notions to add components to the Gui, or add functionality to underlying apis.

 The app runs under a global event system.
 It is used to pass data back and forth in the app.
-Events are used for the communication between components, and comunication with background services.
+Events are used for the communication between components.
-The event system provides a very simple api, and was implemented because of python's GIL ([read more here](http://www.dabeaz.com/python/UnderstandingGIL.pdf)).

-# Events and what are they

-Events are small objects that allow data to transit between elements in our App.
-They are in some way asyncrounous, which means that when an action is done somewhere that emits an event, something else can response to it in a non blocking way.
+The event system is really basic.
+It allows to emit events, and listen to them.

 # Todos